dockur/windows-arm/readme.md

   By default, a user called `Docker` (with an empty password) is created during installation.

-  If you want to use different credentials, you can configure them (only BEFORE installation) in your compose file:
+  If you want to use different credentials, you can configure them in your compose file (only before installation):

   ```yaml
   environment: